Show ContentsMcFarlin History, Family Crest & Coats of Arms

 The surname McFarlin was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they were descended from the ancient Chief Allan, son of Farlane and settled in Strathdonn in Aberdeenshire about the 9th century.

-This Clan were originally known as the Clan Allan.
+This Clan was originally known as the Clan Allan.
 Official documentation is derived from Gilchrist MacFarlane who was brother of Maldowen, third of the ancient Earls of Lennox in the 13th century.
 Grandson of Gilchrist was Parlan, the first of the Clan so named.
 Duncan, sixth Chief of the Clan obtained the lands of Arrochar in 1395.
 They supported the Earls of Lennox at the Battle of Pinkie, and they also distinguished themselves at the Battle of Langside, fighting against Queen Mary and capturing three of the Queen's standards.
-1
+3

 The MacFarlane Clan acquired the lands of Arrochar from the Earl of Lennox in the late 14th century.
 The chief, Duncan, gained many of the surrounding lands through marriage in 1395 and claimed the title of Earl of Lennox upon the death of the old Earl, who had left no male heir.
 In fact, the MacFarlanes had a reasonable claim to the Earldom of Lennox, for which they fought so strenuously, for their eponymous ancestor was Parlan, the great-grandson of Gilchrist.
 His brother had been Maldowen, the third of the ancient earls of Lennox during the 13th century.